Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

     To modify animations from an imported 3D scene, you need to change the animation storage option from **Built-In** to **Files** in the Import dock.
-Otherwise, changes made to animations from Godot will be lost when the project is run.
+Otherwise, changes made to animations from Pandemonium will be lost when the project is run.

 FPS
 ~~~